 Just Patrick?
 Or Saint Patrick?

-To be absolutely correct the historical Patrick should be just Patrick, Saint Patrick being reserved for the man and the legend.
+To be absolutely correct, the historical Patrick should maybe just be called Patrick, the man - Saint Patrick then being reserved for the legend.
 But even some aspects of the historical Patrick as related by the man himself might be just legend.
+After all, in all humility, he was convinced he was on a mission from God.